ephbaum/EphWordsBlog/src/content/blog/2023-05-14-2023-week-19-if-you-dont-like-your-life.md

 It's **not** a gun 🤷�

-We’ve since [found a project](https://www.instructables.com/Arduino-NERF-Ball-Wireless-FPV-Sentry-Turret/) on Instructables that looks like it might be a good jumping off point at least.
-We’ll need a make a project proposal, and a charter, which should be easy enough to do and maybe I’ll try working with the kiddos to draft that this afternoon so we can get that under source control.
+We've since [found a project](https://www.instructables.com/Arduino-NERF-Ball-Wireless-FPV-Sentry-Turret/) on Instructables that looks like it might be a good jumping off point at least.
+We'll need a make a project proposal, and a charter, which should be easy enough to do and maybe I'll try working with the kiddos to draft that this afternoon so we can get that under source control.

 I'm tapping this post out from our front porch on our fairly busy street in sunny Bremerton, WA on a beautiful PNW afternoon as we approach record hot temps for the date for the region